 David Gersh came to Ithaca from Brooklyn and Long Island in 1959 to attend Cornell.
 His love of this place and its rich history has endured ever since.

-Chris Irving graduated from Le Moyne College with a B.S. degree in Accounting.
-She moved to Ithaca and is enjoying her 33rd year as the owner of Irving & Associates.
-Her firm provides tax preparation, accounting and bookkeeping services.
-Chris has served as president, vice president, treasurer and board member for Gadabout, the YMCA, and the Finger Lakes Runners Club.
-When she is not on a bike tour, at a Yankee game or out walking, she enjoys a bucolic life on the farm with Dave, three dogs and the herd of beef cattle.
-Chris has just recently started researching her own family history and has found this very exciting and educational.
+Chris Irving graduated from Le Moyne College with a BS degree in Accounting.
+She has recently retired from her firm, Irving & Associates, that provided accounting and tax services for 35 years.
+Chris has served as president, vice president, treasurer and board member for Gadabout, the YMCA and the Finger Lakes Runners Club and continues to enjoy her involvement in community nonprofits.
+When she is biking, watching ANY kind of sports or out hiking, she enjoys a bucolic life on the farm with Dave, three dogs and the herd of beef cattle.

 Sarah Fiorello was drawn to exploring the Ithaca area’s cultural and geological heritage soon after arriving as an undergraduate, which has developed into a lifelong interest.
 She spent the first nine years of her career leading interpretive guided tours and nature programs within State Parks of the Finger Lakes region and the past twelve years as interpretation coordinator for Cornell Botanic Gardens.
 In this role, she carries out her passion for offering visitors meaningful ways to connect through developing interpretive materials such as outdoor signs, exhibits, brochures, self-guided tours, and more.
 Sarah holds a Bachelor of Science in natural resources and a Master of Professional Studies in horticulture from Cornell University.

 Eric Fitzpatrick was born in Rochester, NY in 1986, moved with his parents to Dryden in 1990, and graduated from Dryden High School in 2004.
-He holds a Bachelor's degree from SUNY Cortland in Business Economics and has been with the Tompkins Trust Company for 11 years working as a teller, staff accountant, and corporate internal auditor.
+He holds a Bachelor's degree from SUNY Cortland in Business Economics and has been with the Tompkins Trust Company for 12 years working in various positions and currently as an Investment Analyst and Trader.
 He loves to golf and collect coins.
 He is also an oil painter and has had a few shows around Ithaca.

 Rich John, having lived in Ithaca and Tompkins County for over fifty years, was elected to the Tompkins County Legislature in a special election in November 2016.
 Rich comes to the office with a background of twenty years as a general practice partner in a local law firm, and nine years serving as the general counsel and vice president of compliance for the global product testing and inspection company Intertek.
 Rich has volunteered as a youth coach in several sports, a board member of Historic Ithaca, and what was then called the Alcoholism Council of Tompkins County.
 Currently, Rich John is a member of the Government Operations Committee, and serves as the Chair of the Public Safety and Jail Study Committees.
 He has also been appointed as a member of the Tompkins County Industrial Development Committee involved with supporting businesses and economic development in the County.
 Rich is a graduate of Ithaca High School, Cornell University, and the University of Notre Dame.
 He is married and, together with his wife, raised three children on East Hill.